 - 600 grams pork shoulder thinly sliced, OR for an indulgent version substitute with half pork belly and half pork shoulder

-- 2 tsp vegetable oil or any neutral tasting oil
+- 2 teaspoon vegetable oil or any neutral tasting oil

 - ½ yellow onion julienned